 Second is the ...Write Brothers Dramatica Pro Win

 This is the full-featured version for Windows.
-Both use the same patented mathematical model of story structure, but with expanded features.
+It uses the same patented mathematical model of story structure, but with expanded features.
 In particular it provides a more in-depth way to structure characters.

-Finally, there is ...Dramatica Story Expert for Mac
+Finally, for Mac users there is ...Dramatica Story Expert [Download]

 The Mac version has added features designed to make story creation easier by replacing jargon with terms of the writer's choosing.